nassernajibi/nassernajibi/README.md

 ## Hi there!

 I'm an Assistant Professor in the [Department of Agricultural and Biological Engineering](https://abe.ufl.edu/) at the [University of Florida](https://www.ufl.edu/).
-Please see more details about my [Climate Resilience Lab](https://nassernajibi.github.io/lab).
+Please check out my [Climate Resilience Lab](https://nassernajibi.github.io/lab).

 Before joining UF, I was a Research Associate in the [Department of Biological and Environmental Engineering](https://cals.cornell.edu/biological-environmental-engineering) at [Cornell University](https://www.cornell.edu/).
 Before this, I was a Postdoctoral Scholar at Cornell University and an ORISE Postdoctoral Fellow sponsored by the USACE Engineer Research and Development Center.